phuonganh0804/financial-data-lakehouse/README.md

 `landing → bronze → silver → data quality → dbt gold`, orchestrated by Airflow and provisioned with Terraform.

+## Purpose

+Financial analysts and quantitative researchers often spend significant effort collecting and reconciling market and macroeconomic data.
+This platform automates ingestion, validation, and transformation into analytics-ready datasets for risk analysis and quantitative research.

 ## Architecture

 ```mermaid